Suggested methods: Trimming, tweezing, waxing and sugaring.

 Suggested methods: Trimming, shaving, waxing, sugaring and epilating.

-A lot of different kinds of athletes get rid of their leg hair for various reasons, but so does the average Joe.
+While not considered a regular part of 'manscaping' a lot of different kinds of athletes get rid of their leg hair for various reasons, but so does the average Joe.
 Trimming and shaving are always quick and easy.
 Sugaring or waxing your own legs can be done, but do require patience and practice to do correctly.
 Epilators give week’s worth of hairless legs but don’t require much skill like sugaring or waxing.